KrishnaMehta123/Suggestedits/docs/Engagements/in-app/create-message-in-app/advanced-in-app-builder.md

 #### Background

 Apply a background color or image to your design.

-You can:
+You can do the following:

 * Choose a **solid color** using a color picker or hex code.
 * **Upload an image** directly from your system and add **alt text** for accessibility and search.
 For more information on images, refer to [Image Size and Aspect Ratios](<docs: advanced-in-app-builder#size-and-aspect-ratios>).